How to Make the Supercorder Straight Flute

 Chapter 2: The Bore, Drills and Reamers - complete

-Chapter 4: Tone Holes - Finger and Key Holes, Special Drilling - in progress
+Chapter 4: Tone Holes - Finger and Key Holes, Special Drilling - 'complete'

-Chapter 5: Making The Keys - not ritten yet
+Chapter 5: Making The Keys - in progress

-Chapter 6: Making Porcellain Beak & Block - not ritten yet
+Chapter 6: Making Porcelain Beak & Block - in progress

 Chapter 7: Tuning, Voicing - not ritten yet